Skip to Main Content

 You don’t necessarily have to complete your entire repayment process with the same lender you started making payments to.
 You also have the option to consolidate or refinance student loans

-• Private loan refinance: Refinancing involves getting a new loan to repay one or more existing student debts.
+• Private student loan refinancing: When you refinance, you take out a new loan to repay one or more existing student debts.
 Your new loan may have a lower interest rate, a different repayment term, and different terms and conditions than your existing private loan.

-You can refinance federal loans too, but since refinancing can only be done with a private lender, this often isn't a good decision since you would have to give up many important benefits of federal loans.
+You can refinance federal loans too, but since refinancing can only be done with a private lender, this often isn't a good decision since you would have to give up many important federal benefits.
 These include income-driven repayment plans and loan forgiveness.

 Meet the expert: